Even the best gaming accessories need to be fixed sometimes.

 - Head over to your transmitter or hub: Try turning it off, then turning it back on again.
 If that doesn’t work, then try unplugging it completely, waiting a little while, and then plugging it back in.
-We run into this problem frequently with wireless headsets, it’s one of the prices you pay for the tech: sometimes the hub just gets confused and needs to be quickly rebooted.
-This may also be related to distortion, to remember to keep the hub away from other wireless devices.
-Also avoid putting it on top of the vents of your Xbox One, where it may be subject to overheating.
+We run into this problem frequently with wireless headsets, it’s one of the prices you pay for the tech: sometimes, the hub just gets confused and needs to be quickly rebooted.
+This may also be related to distortion, so remember to keep the hub away from other wireless devices.
+Also, avoid putting it on top of the vents of your Xbox One, where it may be subject to overheating.

 I Have a Very Short Battery Life

 - If you charge your battery via cable, ensure the cable is properly connected at both ends and clearly charging well.
 You may also want to try switching it out with another USB cable to see if this makes a difference.
 Most headsets have LED indicators that show when the headset is fully done recharging.

 - If you use a cradle to charge, ensure the headset is placed properly on the cradle and that all contacts are clean and dust-free.